 Yes.
 This rule will allow you to take the “higher ground” in many instances in life, not because you will be “better” than others, but because you will behave in ways that will surprise people.

 Let us say that someone started to scream at you for no apparent reason.
 Of course, you will be taken aback, and your first instinct will be to shout back or slap the person in the face.
 But, putting your mad martial arts skill aside, you hold your ground and calmly ask what is going on, if that person is feeling ok, or why that person decided to scream at you.

 How will the other person react?
 Will she keep screaming?
 If she does, you apply the rule again, and you conclude that the other person is not in a condition to talk, and you excuse yourself.

 It will allow you to detach and forgive.

 Suppose we put ourselves in other people’s shoes using this rule and do what we wish it’d be done to us.
 In that case, we gain the ability to detach and let go of people because we realize that everyone has their will and may not completely understand their reasons.
 We also gain the power to forgive ourselves for our silly and foolish mistakes because this rule reminds us that we are flawed humans.

 It’s simple.
 Ask yourself, what I wish someone would do to me after this mistake I just made?
 The answer will probably be: “I wish that the other person understood why I made a mistake, forgave me, and didn’t call that mistake on me every time I did one just like it,” right?
 Right.
-Now that you have the answer do that to yourself.
-If you broke up with someone, would you like that person to understand your reasons for it and let you go?
+Now that you have the answer, do that to yourself.
+For example, if you broke up with someone, would you like that person to understand your reasons for it and let you go?
 Yes?
 Then do that for other people.

 This is it.

 The golden rule is the most straightforward rule when it comes to peace of mind and mental health.
-Do onto others (and yourself) how you wish others would do unto you.
+Do unto others (and yourself) how you wish others would do unto you.